-The Client System Setup Utility allows you to run the System Setup Utility for a managed server from a remote location.
+Client System Setup Utility (CSSU): CSSU allows you to run the System Setup Utility (SSU) for a managed server from a remote location.
 It communicates via a channel opened by DPC.

-See Client System Setup Utility for summary information, and click the Help button in the Client SSU for detailed information.
+See page 9, Client System Setup Utility for summary information, or click the Help button in the Client SSU for detailed information.